Frederick Howard Taylor: Continued service

 Mary Geraldine Guinness was a noteworthy missionary in her own right with a love of writing.
 She joined the CIM in 1888 and became one of the key biographers for the CIM.
-She served in Honan before they were married.
+She served in Hunan before they were married.
 She was already the author of a few books including "The Story of the China Inland Mission" and "In the Far East".

 Howard Taylor took risks to serve the mission in China.
 In 1898, for nine months he was acting superintendent in Henan while suffering from intractable dysentery.
 When he asked to be replaced and freed to get proper treatment, his father, Hudson Taylor, confessed that he had no one available to take over.
 He urged Howard to stay on and Howard Taylor did.

-In 1901, when the Student Volunteer Movement invited Dr. Howard Taylor and his wife to be the speakers among the colleges and universities.
+In 1901, when the Student Volunteer Movement invited Howard Taylor and his wife to be the speakers among the colleges and universities.

 Ten years after his service began in China, in 1900, he and his wife made a special tour of the American colleges, again at the invitation of the Student volunteer Missionary Union.
 This was considered one of the most notable campaigns ever conducted among North American institutions by secretaries of the Student Volunteer Movement on overseas missions.
 They began the mobilization tour in November 1900, continuing with some interruptions, until April 1901.

 In less than 5 months, between November 1900 and April 1901, Dr Howard Taylor visited 77 different institutions of learning, including 40 medical schools, 10 theological seminaries, 21 universities and colleges, and six other schools.
 His aim was to present to medical students the opportunities for service on the mission field, so that only those other colleges could be visited that were in or near the largest cities.
 This work necessitated about 4000 miles of travel, as far north as Montreal and Minneapolis, and as far south as Baltimore and Nashville.
 Mrs. Taylor went to the women’s colleges of the eastern states.
 By January they were traveling together on Canadian and western tours.
 In all, Mrs. Taylor visited nearly as many institutions as did her husband.
 Their contribution was so much appreciated that the Student Volunteer Movement invited them to become traveling speakers for a whole year in 1912.